lizhan17/leetcode/linedlist/readme.md

 We traverse linked list.
 We keep track of value of the last unique node and two pointers: pointer to the previous node and pointer to the current node.

+# prev pointer 操作
+prev.next = curr.next
+we didn't change the prev ,we acutually look at the next curr node.

+prev = curr

+we accually add the curr node to the result linked list
+#